Kornweiss-Medical-LLC/KMLLC/docs/120120_emergency_preparedness_dental.md

       - Automatically send you medications when yours   expire
       - Supply an envelope that you use to send back expired medications
       - They verify you did the replacement correctly

+### Itemized List of Medications and Prices

+(all prices are rough estimates based on market research in December of 2020)

+- Epi-Pen for SC and IM use - 0.3mg and possibly 0.15mg (if treating children)
+    - $300 for 2 auto-injectors
+- Benadryl for IM injection 50 mg/ml
+    - $20 for 50 ml vial
+- Nitroglycerin SL tabs 0.3 mg
+    - $25 for 100 tabs
+- Aspirin 81 mg
+    - $2 for 36 tabs
+- Narcan 4mg nasal spray
+    - $125 for a 2pack
+- Albuterol 90 mcg metered dose inhaler
+    - $10 for 1
+- Glucose tablets
+    - $5 for 50 tabs
+- Total: ~ $487

 ### Oxygen
 - [HealthFirst](https://www.healthfirst.com/store/oxygen/) also sells oxygen
 - Basic setup is $\$289$